โš—๏ธAnalytical Chemistry

 Organic Functional Group Tests

-• 2,4-DNP test produces orange-yellow precipitates with aldehydes and ketones, confirming carbonyl presence
+• 2,4-DNP test (Brady's test) produces orange-yellow precipitates (hydrazones) with aldehydes and ketones, confirming the presence of a carbonyl group.
+This test does not distinguish between aldehydes and ketones on its own.

-Compare: Bromine test vs. 2,4-DNP test—both identify organic functional groups through visible changes, but bromine targets C=C double bonds (addition reaction) while 2,4-DNP targets C=O groups (condensation reaction).
-Know which test matches which functional group for FRQ questions on unknown identification.
+Compare: Bromine test vs. 2,4-DNP test: both identify organic functional groups through visible changes, but bromine targets C=C double bonds (addition reaction) while 2,4-DNP targets C=O groups (condensation reaction).
+Know which test matches which functional group for questions on unknown identification.

 Chromatographic Separation Methods

-Chromatography separates mixture components based on differential partitioning between mobile and stationary phases.
+Chromatography separates mixture components based on differential partitioning between a mobile phase and a stationary phase.
 Compounds with greater affinity for the stationary phase move slower; those favoring the mobile phase move faster.
+The result is spatial separation of components along the path of the mobile phase.

 Thin-Layer Chromatography (TLC)